Planets around other stars are like peas in a pod

 From article, (In this new analysis led by Weiss and published in The Astronomical Journal, the team focused on 909 planets belonging to 355 multi-planet systems.
 These planets are mostly located between 1,000 and 4,000 light-years away from Earth.
 Using a statistical analysis, the team found two surprising patterns.
 They found that exoplanets tend to be the same sizes as their neighbors.
 If one planet is small, the next planet around that same star is very likely to be small as well, and if one planet is big, the next is likely to be big.
 They also found that planets orbiting the same star tend to have a regular orbital spacing.

-"The planets in a tend to be the same size and regularly spaced, like peas in a pod.
+"The planets in a system tend to be the same size and regularly spaced, like peas in a pod.
 These patterns would not occur if the planet sizes or spacings were drawn at random." explains Weiss.

-"The planets in a tend to be the same size and regularly spaced, like peas in a pod.
+"The planets in a system tend to be the same size and regularly spaced, like peas in a pod.
 These patterns would not occur if the planet sizes or spacings were drawn at random." explains Weiss.

 The similar sizes and orbital spacing of planets have implications for how most planetary systems form.
 In classic planet formation theory, planets form in the protoplanetary disk that surrounds a newly formed star.
 The planets might form in compact configurations with similar sizes and a regular orbital spacing, in a manner similar to the newly observed pattern in exoplanetary systems.
-However, in our solar system, the have surprisingly large spacing and diverse sizes.
+However, in our solar system, the inner planets have surprisingly large spacing and diverse sizes.
 Abundant evidence in the solar system suggests that Jupiter and Saturn disrupted our system's early structure, resulting in the four widely-spaced terrestrial planets we have today.
 That planets in most systems are still similarly sized and regularly spaced suggests that perhaps they have been mostly undisturbed since their formation.)

 No comments: